aanggoro/java-php-bridge/README.md

 - [Christian P. Lerch](https://github.com/cplerch): Java refactorings and modernizations.
 - [Sébastien Vanvelthem](https://github.com/belgattitude): Fork initiator and maintainer.

-See the [CREDITS.md](./CREDITS.md) for an up to date of list of contributors.
+See the [CREDITS.md](./CREDITS.md) for an up to date of list of contributors.# java-php-bridge